somnathsardar/Toaster-message/README.md

 # Toaster Message

+### It requires jQuery.
+So do not forget to include jquery first

 - To show Toast message you need to call showToast function
 - This function requires two arguments.
 - First argument is status (error, success, warning)